pitriq/flutter_redux_boilerplate/README.md

 **Store** directory has only one file (`store.dart`), which is used to initialize the Store.
 It makes use of some middlewares, which are imported from **midddleware** directory.
 There, you will find `middleware.dart`.
 That file's purpose is to return an array of middlewares, as well as initializing a persistor (read [redux_persist.dart](https://pub.dartlang.org/packages/redux_persist) docs for more info).

 **Models** directory holds objects used across the app, such as State objects.
-`app_state.dart` defines the Store's main State, wich has other State objects (like `auth_state.dart`) as its properties.
+`app_state.dart` defines the Store's main State, which has other State objects (like `auth_state.dart`) as its properties.
 This way, you will be able to access to State just like you would in Redux.js.

 ```dart
 AppState{